go back

 Benefits of Personalization in the Context of a Speech-Based Left-Turn Assistant

-Dennis Orth, Nadja Schömig, Christian Mark, Monika Jagiellowicz-Kaufmann, Dorothea Kolossa, Martin Heckmann, "Benefits of Personalization in the Context of a Speech-Based Left-Turn Assistant", Proceedings of the 9th ACM International Conference on Automotive User Interfaces and Interactive Vehicular Applications (AutomotiveUI ’17), pp. 193-201, 2017.
+Dennis Orth, Nadja Schömig, Christian Mark, Monika Jagiellowicz-Kaufmann, Dorothea Kolossa, Martin Ernst Heckmann, "Benefits of Personalization in the Context of a Speech-Based Left-Turn Assistant", Proceedings of the 9th ACM International Conference on Automotive User Interfaces and Interactive Vehicular Applications (AutomotiveUI ’17), pp. 193-201, 2017.

 Abstract